As UAE residents we have become accustomed to the beautifully lit skies on every special celebration.

 If your pet is scared by fireworks, ask a veterinarian for help.
 There are medications and techniques that might help alleviate your pet's fear and anxiety.

-Click HERE to discover the list of vets that you can save with by being a treats card member.
+Click HERE to download the app and discover the list of vets that you can save with by being a treats card member.

 Why is it important to keep your pets safe during fireworks?